Field Service Trends that Will Shape This Decade

 These systems make it possible for the field service companies to provide role-based permissions for anytime, anywhere accessibility of information to their freelance technicians.
 So while the technicians could access information to complete maintenance/repair tasks, companies have more control over who and how much information a freelance technician must see.

 8. Technician Enablement Tools

-To have a clear understanding of technical enablement tools, you need to see the whole FSM process from field service technicians’ perspective.
+To have a clear understanding of technical enablement tools, you need to see the whole FSM process from the field service technicians’ perspective.
 A human and not a resource and that requires an acceptance that they are prone to fatigue, frustrations, and mistakes.
-Facilitating them with tools that share their burden and support them during tough times is the next step post acceptance.
+Facilitating them with tools that share their burden and support them during tough times is the next step post-acceptance.

 For instance, diagnostic tools could provide them with information such as service manuals, service history, suggestions for diagnosis and repair, and the relevant service manual to solve the issue accurately.
 As stated by Deloitte in the article, Smart Field Service “Creating the right experiences for your field technicians is essential in delivering delightful experiences for your customers.”

 Yogesh Choudhary, CEO at FieldCircle, elaborates on this as, “The people critical to your business success are out in the field and their empowerment can not only provide immense business and customer insights but can simply be transformative for your service business.”

 9. Performance Management Tools

 A typical FSM process requires a performance evaluation of people, processes, and assets.
 Most field service organizations use KPIs or metrics to evaluate performance.
 Some of the most-used field service KPIs, according to the Field Service News report, include customer satisfaction, service revenue, mean time to repair, SLA compliance, field technician utilization rate, and service part revenue.

 As the companies would move their processes online, it would increase the adoption of performance management tools to set, define, monitor, and measure KPIs, be it of assets or field teams or so on.